ericellb/React-Discord-Clone/README.md

 # React Discord Clone

-> Functional Discord Clone using React, Socket IO, NodeJS, Express and MySQL
+> Functional Discord Clone written in Typescript using React, Socket IO, NodeJS, Express and MySQL

-Currently learning WebRTC to implement voice!
+** This project is not currently maintained.
+If you have any inquiries please reach out to me ericellb@gmail.com **

-Originally started off on a test project for learning Functional Components, Hooks, Socket IO and TypeScript ended up being a Discord Clone.
+Originally started as a simple chatting application to test my Frontend + Backend skills, magically turned into a Discord Clone.

 ![layout image](public/app.png)